-In 1897 Arthur Conan Doyle. had met a striking younger woman, Jean Leckie, with whom he fell passionately in love.
+In 1897 Arthur Conan Doyle met a striking younger woman, Jean Leckie, with whom he fell passionately in love.
 They remained friends for the following decade finally marrying in 1907, a year after Louise’s death.
-The family moved once more, this time to Windlesham in Crowborough, a house that Arthur and Jean substantially renovated.
+The family moved to Windlesham in Crowborough, to a house that Arthur and Jean substantially renovated.
 There were three more children born to this second family, namely, Denis (born 1909), Adrian (born 1910) and Lena Jean (1912) who was known as Billie.

-Arthur remained very active throughout the 1920s, particularly promoting his spiritualist beliefs, before suffering from heart disease from which he died on the 7th July 1930.
+Arthur remained very active throughout the 1920s, particularly promoting his spiritualist beliefs, before dying from heart disease on 7th July 1930.
 He was buried initially at Windlesham before being moved to Minstead in the New Forest to lie with his second wife, Jean.
 She died in 1940.

 answer our short survey